A High-Frequency Uncertainty Principle for the Fourier-Bessel Transform: Introduction

 has a superlevel set that is relatively dense\footnote{In fact much stronger conditions are a consequence of the GCC: The function $g(r)$ has a superlevel set $F$ with the property that there is a constant such that $\mu_{\alpha}(F\cap(x, x+C\min(1,1/x))\gtrsim \mu_{\alpha}(x,x+C\min(1,1/x))$ for all $x\geq 0$.
 This condition means that $F$ is ``thick" (it is the complement of a thin set in the sense of \cite{shubin98}).
 It was not initially clear to us whether the `thickness' would be required to prove Theorem \ref{thm1} below and it was somewhat surprising that relative density was sufficient.} with respect to $\mu_{\alpha}$, with $\alpha = \frac{d}{2}-1$.
 Therefore, a corollary of Theorem \ref{thm1} is that Question \ref{gccques} has a positive solution for radial functions.

 Theorem \ref{thm1} is reminiscent of the Paneah-Logvinenko-Sereda uncertainty principle \cite{havin12, muscschlag,logvinenko74,paneah61}.
 Ghobber and Jaming \cite{gj} proved an analogue of the Paneah-Logvinenko-Sereda uncertainty principle for functions whose Fourier-Bessel support is contained in an interval $[0,R]$ for some $R > 0$, with the same assumptions on $E$.
 Modifying some of their notation, we state their result below.
+Combining \Cref{thm-gj} with our result, we note that \Cref{thm1} holds for all $R >0$ when $\alpha \ge 0$.

-\begin{theorem} Let $\alpha \ge 0$ and let $a,R, \gamma > 0$.
+\begin{theorem} Let $\alpha \ge 0$ and let $R, \gamma > 0$.
 Let $f\in L^2_\alpha(\R^+)$ such that $\operatorname{supp} \F_\alpha (f) \subset [0,R]$.
 If $E$ is a $\gamma$-relatively dense set (with constant $\gamma>0$), then

 \end{theorem}

 Observe that the constant in Theorem \ref{thm-gj} grows exponentially with the parameter $R$ (and necessarily so).
 Consequently, a naïve application of Theorem \ref{thm-gj} to the interval $[0,R+1]$ to treat the case $\operatorname{supp} \F_\alpha (f) \subset [R,R+1]$ would yield estimates that deteriorate as $R$ grows.
 On the other hand, we obtain estimates independent of $R$.
 While Theorem \ref{thm-gj}'s proof hinges on the fact that Bessel functions are entire of exponential type, our key ingredient is that these same Bessel functions are well-approximated by trigonometric polynomials.